 Buyers are far less likely to “play hardball” when they’re negotiating with someone they view as a trusted partner.

-Teach your sales reps to establish trust and build the relationship early in the sales process to reduce negotiation friction later.
+Teach your sales reps to establish trust and understand customer feel early in the sales process to reduce negotiation friction later.

 4. Quantify the Value

-When a prospective client clearly understands the value of a solution, they are much more likely to be willing to pay what it’s worth.
+When buyer clearly understands the value of your solution, they are much more likely to be willing to pay what it’s worth.

 Help your salespeople learn to clearly identify and, when possible, quantify the value of the solution as differentiated from competitors.